Excel Add in🔗

 In our example we will consider two cases.

-Under "Settings" in the template worksheet, the analysis parameters for dynamic simulations are listed, namely:
+Under "Settings" in the template worksheet, the analysis parameters for the simulation to run (dynamic/steady-state/custom) are listed.
+For dynamic simulations, these are:

 In this case we have defined two cases which will each run from 0 to 5 seconds.

 Now we have added all information needed in order to run the experiment.
 However in order to analyze the result we also need to specify what variables from the simulation results we want to fetch back to the Excel worksheet.
-This is specified in the Results group under "Outdata".
-Similarly to the Model Parameters these are just stated with dot-notation in the list under "Outdata".
-By default, there are two dummy variables here that we can replace and if we want to add further output variables we can just add new rows this list.
+This is specified in the Results group under "Outputs".
+Similarly to the modifiers, these are added through the dropdown in the Configure pane.

 Execute the experiment🔗